-Over the past two decades I’ve had the incredible opportunity to live around the globe, travel extensively and explore the outdoors.
-Along the way I’ve experienced many unique adventures and met some truly amazing people.
-It’s been quite a journey, and I’m not going to slow down anytime soon – life’s too short!
-Enjoy the site…
+Over the past two decades I’ve lived all around the globe, seizing every opportunity to travel and explore the outdoors.
+I’ve experienced some great adventures along the way and I’ve met some amazing people.
+It’s been an incredible journey, but I’m not planning to slow down anytime soon!
+Enjoy the site, and stay connected. – Paul